-When this provision applies, if an employee reports for work outside a studio and within the thirty-mile zone, the "Golden Hour" pay rates will commence after twelve (12) elapsed hours.
+When this provision applies, if an employee reports for work outside a studio and within the studio zone, the "Golden Hour" pay rates will commence after twelve (12) elapsed hours, except that on television productions, "Golden Hour" pay rates for "on production" employees shall commence after twelve (12) hours worked as provided in Paragraph 11(a)(3).

-(c) Parking Facilities
+(e) Parking Facilities

-When an employee reports for work within the thirty-mile studio zone other than at a studio, the employer will pay for parking in a supervised public parking lot.
-If no such public parking is available, the employer will provide supervised or secured parking.
+When an employee reports for work within the studio zone other than at a studio, the Producer will pay for parking in a supervised public parking lot.
+If no such public parking is available, the Producer will provide supervised or secured parking.